buptlishantao/xbob.paper.tpami2013/README.rst

 -----------------------

 It is currently possible to reproduce the experiments on Multi-PIE using the PLDA algorithm.
-In particular, the Figure 2 can be easily reproduced, by following the steps described below.
+In particular, the Figure 2 of the article can be easily reproduced, by following the steps described below.

 The experiments using the three baseline systems reported on Table 3 may be integrated later on in this package, as well as the experiments